 - Fiscal and social objectives

-The support of a chartered accountant is recommended from the outset.
+The assistance of a certified public accountant is recommended from the moment the business is established.

 6. Professional insurance and consumer mediation

-In addition, comprehensive business insurance, although optional, is highly recommended.
-It covers the company's assets (equipment, premises, IT), operating losses in the event of a claim (fire, water damage, theft, etc.) and risks associated with damage to third parties or contractual disputes.
+In addition, comprehensive business insurance, although optional, is strongly recommended.
+It covers the company's assets (equipment, premises, IT), operating losses in the event of a disaster (fire, water damage, theft, etc.) and risks related to damage to third parties or contractual disputes.

-Since Ordinance no. 2015-1033 of August 20, 2015, any professional engaged in a liberal or commercial activity, including private investigation agents, has been obliged to join a consumer mediation scheme.
-The private investigator must:
+Since Order No. 2015-1033 of August 20, 2015, all professionals engaged in a liberal or commercial activity, including private investigators, are required to join a consumer mediation scheme.
+Private investigators must:

-Include the ombudsman's contact details on quotations, contracts and websites,
+Include the mediator's contact details on quotes, contracts, and websites.

-Inform customers of their right to refer any unresolved disputes to the mediator.
+Inform customers of their right to refer the matter to this mediator in the event of a dispute that cannot be resolved amicably.

-This obligation aims to strengthen transparency and trust with customers, while facilitating the settlement of disputes without going to court.
+This obligation aims to enhance transparency and trust with customers, while facilitating the resolution of disputes without resorting to legal proceedings.